IPritisanac/MAGMA_master/README.md

 * `conv.2.x.out`, text file monitoring details of the first step of MAGMA optimization prior to execution of complete MCES search.
 For each step of iterative optimization (column 1) enumerate how many vertices (column 3) have scored a particular score (column 2)

-* `conv.1.x.out`.
-Text file monitoring progress of the second step of MAGMA optimization prior to execution of complete MCES search.
+* `conv.1.x.out`. text file monitoring progress of the second step of MAGMA optimization prior to execution of complete MCES search.
 For each step of iterative optimization (column 1) store the score of collected mces (column 2)

-* `core/final.out`, the assignment of the last connected subgraph (or in case of all_subgraphs run mode) the assignment result

-* `core/mcesCore.init`, the output of MAGMA's initial optimization that is used by the program (not relevant to the user)

 * `mces_n.txt`, lists all mces solutions found by McGregor algorithm for the nth connected subgraph of the nmr data graph

 * `mces_n.txt.B`